reactuate/reactuate/README.md

 # Reactuate

-Reactuate is an opinionated stack for building React-based frontend applications.
-Core objectives are as follows:
+Reactuate is an opinionated stack for building React/Redux-based frontend applications with a focus on DDD (Domain-Driven Design).

+Core objectives are:

-1. Fork-and-forget (or fork-and-follow) is not a great way to keep up with what's happening in the frontend space.
-Therefore, starting off from a cloned boilerplate "kit" is not an acceptable solution.
+1. Fork-and-forget (or fork-and-follow) is not a great way to keep up with what's happening in the original boilerplate (and in the space in general).
+Therefore, starting off a cloned boilerplate "kit" is not an acceptable solution.
 Reactuate is distributed as a __dependency__.
 1. Reactuate is strictly a frontend-oriented stack and is not meant to provide a foundation for so called "universal" (server and client side) JavaScript applications.
 1. Reducing the amount of noise.
-Many kits suffer from the need to create too many files for each "functional vertical" (such as action creators, constants, reducer), which in turn leads to increased maintenance complexity (try renaming one of the vericals), "import nightmare" and inability to have a compact overview of the functionality.
+Many kits suffer from the need to create too many files for each "functional vertical" (such as action creators, constants, reducer), which in turn leads to increased maintenance complexity (try renaming one of the verticals!), _import nightmare_ and inability to have a compact overview of the functionality.
-1. Discovering and learning the capabilities of comprehensive stack solution could be complicated.
-What's even worse, maintaining such stacks can be equally painful.
-Therefore, unconventionally, Reactuate is written as a *literate program* and is meant to be read as a small book and be a concise reference manual — while being a functional library.
+1. Discovering and learning the capabilities of a comprehensive stack could be complicated.
+What's worse, maintaining such stacks can be equally painful.
+Therefore, unconventionally, Reactuate is written as a *literate program* and is meant to be read as an article and be a concise reference manual — while being a functional library.
-1. Don't cling on the legacy stuff.
-Move forward.

 ## Version